6 national parks to visit in South Australia’s Flinders Ranges

 When there’s water in the lake, usually between April and October, the park becomes a wonderland for birdwatchers as thousands of waterbirds, including pelicans, silver gulls, red-necked avocets, banded stilts and gull-billed terns, turn the lake into a breeding site.

-Sitting 15 meters below sea level, the park is one of the darkest spots in all of Australia – making it the perfect place for
+Sitting 15 m below sea level, the park is one of the darkest spots in all of Australia – making it the perfect place for stargazing.

 If bikes are more your style, hop on the 6.5 km Monitor Loop and ride along the foothills of the Mount Remarkable Range and to the highest areas of Willowie Forest.